soitun/dns-proxy-server/docs/content/5-tutorials/docker-reverse-proxy.en.md

 To fix that we will configure an API Gateway, Service Discovery, Reverse Proxy solution combining DPS with Nginx, see final solution below:

-> Obs: This tutorial won't work on Windows yet because containers solving is not support yet,
-> follow the [feature request issue][1] on github.

 ![][2]
 Source: [excalidraw][3]